My name is Aron Lewin.

-I’ve been writing about longstanding shops across Melbourne for the best part of two years now.
+I’ve been writing about longstanding shops across Melbourne.

-People tend to ask how I started, and there’s not a particularly good story.
-A butcher on Glenhuntly Rd had a chalkboard with ‘RIP BEN HOWE BUTCHERS – 1960-2017′ written on it.
-I wanted to learn a bit more about this butcher shop that I had never entered, and had a chat with Ben Howe, who was more than accomodating.
+People tend to ask how I started, and this is the story.
+A butcher on Glenhuntly Rd had a chalkboard out the front with ‘RIP BEN HOWE BUTCHERS – 1960-2017′ written on it.
+I wanted to learn more about this butcher shop, and had a chat with Ben Howe, who was accomodating.

-After a while, I decided to shamefully self-promote.
-Tales of Brick and Mortar stories have subsequently featured in The Glen Eira Leader, Urban List, Commercial Real Estate and The Age.
-After an interview on RRR 102.7FM, I received an email from Tatiana CC Scott, an excellent photographer, and I have been working with her on subsequent stories (as can be seen by the dramatically positive shift in the quality of photos about 10 stories in.)
+After a while, I decided to self-promote.
+Tales of Brick and Mortar stories have featured in The Glen Eira Leader, Urban List, Commercial Real Estate and The Age.
+After an interview on RRR 102.7FM, I received an email from Tatiana CC Scott, an excellent photographer, and I have been working with her on subsequent stories.

-Anyway, please send story suggestions, positive feedback, job opportunities that justify the inordinate amount of time I’ve spent on this, and anything else to email@example.com or firstname.lastname@example.org
+Please send story suggestions, feedback, opportunities and anything else to email@example.com or firstname.lastname@example.org